greenrae94/SwiftDental/README.md

 ## Installation

 To run this repository, you will need to ensure that you have PHP 8 and Composer installed.
 Your PHP installation must also be configured to allow the use of `NumberFormatter`.
-Follow the steps below:
+Beofre making any changes to your php configuration I recommend making a backup file.
+Follow the steps below to enable `NumberFormatter`:

 1. Enable the `intl` extension in your PHP ini file.
 Locate the following line in your PHP ini file:
 - `;extension=intl`